- Biological Inventions

 Appellees manufacture and sell calcium acetate products in elongated 00 (“ 00el”) capsules which are same in diameter and but have a greater length and a larger fill volume.
 Calcium acetate is used to treat patients suffering from end-stage kidney failure who have abnormally high serum phosphorous levels.
 When taken orally, calcium acetate binds to phosphorous in foods and prevents its absorption through the gastrointestinal tract.

 Roxane filed a patent on 6 Dec, 2006, the ’032 patent, for a capsule formulation of calcium acetate granules.
 The ‘032 patent titled ‘Formulation and manufacturing process for calcium acetate capsules’ was asserted by Roxane.
 This patent has only one independent claim.

-In July 2015, the district court in New Jersey issued an order construing the claim limitation “size 00 or less.”
+In July 2015, the district court in New Jersey issued an order construing the claim limitation “ 00 or less.”
 In favor of appelles.
-The district court held that the ’032 patent does not clearly state that size 00 also includes family of size 00 including 00el.
+The district court held that the ’032 patent does not clearly state that 00 also includes family of 00 including 00el.